Re. ACRONYMS

 GOAL: To win.

-ESTPs are adaptable & action-oriented, focused on immediate results, who like to take a practical approach to problem-solving that will produce immediate results.
+ESTPs are adaptable & action-oriented, who like to take a practical approach to problem-solving that will produce immediate results.
 They apply common sense & experience to problems, quickly analyzing what’s wrong, & then fixing it, often in an inventive or resourceful way.
 Living in the here-and-now, they’re risk-takers who live fast-paced, traveling the world.
-They tend to be bored by abstract theories, impatient with long explanations, & learn best through doing.
+They tend to be bored by abstract theories, impatient with long explanations, & learn best by doing.

 They have great people-skills – friendly, outgoing straight-shooters, & extremely loyal to their peers.
-Are good at picking up on little clues about others’ personalities & feelings, & can motivate others by bringing energy into situations.
-They’re not usually respectful of laws & rules if they get in the way of getting things done.
-ESTPs leap before they look, fixing their mistakes as they go rather than being idle, but prepare contingencies & escape clauses.
+Are good at picking up on little clues about others’ personalities & feelings, & can motivate people by bringing energy into situations.
+They’re not usually respectful of laws & rules if those get in the way of accomplishing a goal.
+ESTPs leap before they look, fixing their mistakes as they go rather than being idle, but do prepare contingencies & escape clauses.

 ESTPs are: charming, confident, crude, fearless, logical, spontaneous, trustworthy, unconventional.
 And not all are obsessed with sex.